Corry Evans

-Corry John Evans (born 30 July 1990) is a Northern Irish professional footballer who plays as a midfielder or centre-back for EFL Championship side Sunderland.
-A Northern Ireland under-21 and senior international, he came through the Manchester United youth academy, like his older brother, Leicester City centre-back Jonny Evans.
-Corry Evans is capable of operating in defence or the centre of midfield.
-He has been used mainly as a midfielder for Blackburn Rovers.
+Corry John Evans (born 30 July 1990) is a Northern Irish former professional footballer who played as a midfielder or centre-back.
+A former Northern Ireland youth international, he came through the Manchester United youth academy.
+He was capable of operating in defense or central midfield.
+He is the younger brother of former player and Northern Ireland international Jonny Evans.

 Club career

 Early career

 Born in Belfast, Evans began his career with Greenisland Boys FC, where fellow Manchester United youth players Craig Cathcart and Conor Devlin also played before moving to England.
-However, when Evans' brother, Jonny, was signed by Manchester United, the whole family moved to Manchester.
+However, when Evans' brother, Jonny, was signed by Manchester United, their entire family moved to Manchester.

 Manchester United

 Evans then joined the Manchester United youth team, and originally played as a schoolboy until he signed a trainee contract with the club on his 16th birthday in July 2006.
 By then, he had already become a regular in the club's Under-18 side, and he even made his debut for the reserve team on 31 October 2005, coming on as a substitute for Sam Hewson in a 5–1 away defeat by Oldham Athletic.
 He made 19 appearances and scored one goal for the Under 18s in 2006–07, but his next reserve team appearance did not come until November 2007, when he came on as a second-half substitute for David Gray in a 2–1 away win over Middlesbrough.

 After five more appearances for the reserves in 2007–08, Evans established himself as a regular in the reserve team in 2008–09, and was even given the captain's armband at one point.
 However, despite having been deployed as a central midfielder throughout his earlier career, Evans found himself increasingly used as a centre-back during the 2008–09 season.
 Towards the end of the season, along with James Chester and Tom Cleverley, Evans was nominated by reserve team manager Ole Gunnar Solskjær for the Denzil Haroun Reserve Player of the Year award, but lost out to Chester.

 Evans received his first call-up to the Manchester United first team on 24 May 2009, when he was named on the bench for the club's last game of the 2008–09 Premier League season against Hull City.

 In July 2010, Evans was part of the United squad that toured North America.
 Although he was an unused substitute in the first match against Celtic, he came on as a substitute in the second half of the second game against Philadelphia Union, joining his brother Jonny on the pitch.

 On 22 October 2010, he joined Carlisle United on a one-month loan deal.